CoderKee/RenowApp/README.md

 - A view button

 If the user wishes to view the Listing, they may click on the **View** button to bring them to the detailed view, which is a page on top of the **Home** screen

 In the detailed view, the user may see the previously mentioned information with an addition of:
-- All images uploaded by the poster
+- All images uploaded by the poster (to be implemented)
 - Detailed Description
 - A calendar for the user to choose a date (to be implemented)
 - An accept button